Contents

 2. Email invoice capture by setting up a centralized email, for example, invoices@yourcompany.com

 3. Electronic data interchange (EDI) or cXML.
-This method is ideal for large volume vendors like Amazon.com
+This method is ideal for large-volume vendors like Amazon.com.

 There are two types of invoice matching process

 Next, you would need the capability to route exceptions for approval.
-Most systems have the ability for the AP team to review the invoice and then send it to the right person for approval.
+In most systems, the AP team reviews the invoice and then sends it to the right person for approval.

 An alternative approach is to define a workflow and let the system automatically route the exceptions for approval.